LATEST

 Back Squat Cons:

-1. Increased stress on the lower back
+1. Increased stress on the lower back (which can lead to injury)

 2. Less emphasis on quadriceps compared to the front squat

-Importance of Each Squat in a Workout Program
+Importance of Squats in a Workout Program

 Which squat variation is better for building overall leg strength?